Best Exercise Equipment For Osteoporosis

 Balance exercises, weight-bearing exercises, and stretching exercises should be in your exercise routine to facilitate bone growth and better bone health.
 It is advised that people with severe osteoporosis exercise safely and use proper form.

-The ski machine is easy on the knees and joints as they provide little to no impact.
-They are normally easy on your knees and hips.
-There are some models that come with the ability to change the difficulty and adjust the resistance.
+The ski machine is easy on the knees and joints as it creates little to no impact.
+Some models feature adjustable difficulty and resistance settings.

 The two types of ski machines are the independent ski machine and the dependent ski machine.
 Check to see which one matches your requirements.